ABhishek213490/AIrline-data-Analysis--python_sql/README.md

   ![image](https://github.com/ABhishek213490/AIrline-data-Analysis--python_sql/assets/161066148/e4566041-c910-4492-ac93-ca9aa1933de2)

-$$ Exploring High demand AIrcraft and routes

-##1.
-Identify High Demand Route, Aircraft and Flight Rush on different day of week
+## 1.Exploring High Demand Route, Aircraft and Flight Rush on different day of week

 - Understanding the correlation between busy flight routes and aircraft service durability.
 Analyzing how revenue generation is influenced by busy routes and the impact of increased flight frequency on factors such as maintenance, fuel consumption, and overall service quality."